seankelliher/nyc-public-pools/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-For this project, I also used [JSON Server](https://www.npmjs.com/package/json-server) as a database.
-Install the package from NPM.
-In your repo, use the command `json-server --watch db.json` to activate the database.
+For this project, I also used [JSON Server](https://www.npmjs.com/package/json-server) as a local database.
+To use JSON Server, install the package from NPM, globally is fine.
+In your repo, the command `npm run start` will both "compile and hot-reload for development" AND activate the JSON Server.

 ## Reflection